Benefits Administration Manual - Long Term Disability

 - Change from an ineligible time base to a half time or greater time base in an eligible class.

-Departmental Personnel Offices are responsible for notifying newly eligible employees of the availability of the program and providing them with an eligibility notice and LTD flyer.
+Departmental Personnel Offices are responsible for notifying newly eligible employees of the availability of the program and providing them with an eligibility notice.
 The notice must specify the 60-day enrollment eligibility period.
 A copy of the notice should be kept in the employee's personnel file to verify that the employee was informed of his/her eligibility for the LTD benefit.

 If the employee is not enrolled timely (during the 60-day period) because of a delay in processing the LTD form by the personnel office or the form is lost, CalHR will allow the personnel office an additional 60 days to assist the employee.
 The personnel office must submit a memo to CalHR, Benefits Division explaining the circumstances for requesting approval as an exceptional enrollment.
 If the enrollment is approved, the effective date will not be retroactive.
 If approved, CalHR will provide the personnel office with a written response and a copy of the LTD enrollment authorization form.

-Open enrollments for the LTD program are usually conducted every 18-24 months.
+Open Enrollment for the LTD program will be conducted annually April 1 through April 30.
 During an open enrollment period, CalHR mails informational materials to the home addresses of all eligible employees not currently enrolled in the LTD Program.

 913. Ordering of Enrollment Authorization Forms